CONCERNED ABOUT YOUR CHILD’S DEVELOPMENT?

 If your child is in school…

-If your child is in school and you believe a disability may impair his/her educational performance, you will be provided further information so you can decide whether to formally refer your child for a special education evaluation.
-It doesn’t matter if your child attends a public school or a private school.
-Call Diane at 605-394-4035 for more details.
+If your child is in school and you believe a disability may impair his or her educational performance, you will be provided further information so you can decide whether to formally refer your child for a special education evaluation.
+It doesn’t matter if your child attends a public school or a private school as long as it is in the Rapid City Area Schools attendance area.
+Call The Office of Special Services 605-394-4035, for more details.

 Rapid City Area Schools is required by law to annually notify parents of students with disabilities currently in attendance of their rights under IDEA, ARSD and FERPA guidelines.
+This notification is done at the annual IEP meeting.
 The parent or eligible student has a right to 1) inspect and review the student’s educational records, 2) request the amendment of student’s education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the students privacy or other rights, 3) consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that the Act and ARSD regulations authorize disclosure without content, 4) file with the U.S. Department of Education a complaint and 5) obtain a copy of the district policy.
-The public may inspect documents relating to the policy, funding application, the comprehensive plan, evaluations or reports derived under funds application, the comprehensive plan, evaluations or reports derived under funds acquired from IDEA, Part B. These documents are available in the City/School Administration Center Office of Special Services, 300 6th Street, between the hours of 8:00 a.m. and 4 p.m. during the regularly scheduled school day.
+The public may inspect documents relating to the policy, funding application, the comprehensive plan, evaluations or reports derived under funds application, the comprehensive plan, evaluations or reports derived under funds acquired from IDEA, Part B. These documents are available at the Rapid City Education Center, Office of Special Services, 625 9th Street, Suite 717, between the hours of 7:30 a.m. and 4 p.m. during the regularly scheduled school day.

-If you have questions concerning the content of this statement, please call Dr. Greg Gaden at 605-394-4035 for more information.
+If you have questions concerning the content of this statement, please call The Office of Special Services 605-394-4035, for more details.